sanjarzayniev/sanjarzayniev/README.md

 ### Hi there 👋

-My name is Sanjar Zayniyev, and I'm a computer science student.
+My name is Sanjar Zayniev, and I'm a computer science student.

 - I’m currently learning `Java` and Automated Testing.
 - I’m looking for internships.